performancecopilot/hornet/README.md

 cargo run --example physical
 ```

+Then,
-If you have a valid PCP installation, the MMV file will be found at `$PCP_TMP_DIR/mmv/`.
-Otherwise, it'll be at `/tmp/mmv/`.
+- if you have a valid PCP installation, the metrics can be monitored using the command `pminfo -f mmv.physical_metrics`, and the MMV file itself can be found at `$PCP_TMP_DIR/mmv/physical_metrics`.
+- if PCP isn't installed, the MMV file will be found in `/tmp/mmv/`, though in order to view it you'll have compile the `mmvdump` tool (found [here](https://github.com/performancecopilot/speed/tree/master/mmvdump) or [here](https://github.com/performancecopilot/pcp/blob/master/src/pmdas/mmv/mmvdump.c)) and run `./mmvdump /tmp/mmv/physical_metrics`.

 ## License